SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 ### Min Activations

-Minimum Activations: If set to a non-zero value, this will disregard the limitation of "scan-depth", seeking all of the chat history backwards from the latest message for keywords until it as many entries as specfied in min activations have been triggered.
+Minimum Activations: If set to a non-zero value, this will disregard the limitation of "scan-depth", seeking all of the chat log backward from the latest message for keywords until as many entries as specified in min activations have been triggered.
 This will still be limited by the Max Depth setting or your overall Budget cap.

 ### Max Depth